SchoolOfCode/w20_final-project-team-g/README.md

 ## What did we learn?

 We decided to write the project with React and Typscript, which was a irst timer experience for all of us on the team.
-Despite its challenges, we learned a lot about the different React hooks (especially `useContext`!) and how to pass data between React function components.
+Despite its challenges, we learned a lot about the different React hooks (especially React's `useContext` and Firebase Cloud storage) and how to pass data between React function components.

 This was a really rewarding experience for us as we got to experiment and try out many new frameworkes and also put our programming skills to the test.